Kamala115/Covid-19-Data-Scrapping/README.md

 # Covid-19-Data-Scrapping
 Description:
-          - Developed a Python-based web scraping application using BeautifulSoup to extract real-time COVID-19 data from reputable sources.
+          - Developed a Python-based Web Scraping application using BeautifulSoup to extract real-time COVID-19 data from reputable sources.